Baby Jake

-Each episode features Jake embarking on an adventure with a host of magical characters that may include Pengy Quinn the Penguin, Toot Toot the Tractor, Captain Spacey and the Hamsternauts, Nibbles the Rabbit and Sydney the Monkey.
-These characters are always doing something related to the adventure that Baby Jake is on.

-The show features a child narrator and all ten children are depicted in real life, although Baby Jake is given a multi-angle photographic face on an animated body.
-Jake's babbling is translated by his 5-year-old brother Isaac.
-Isaac was voiced by a real-life 5-year-old boy, in a move described by the Guardian as "a risk" since the majority of successful children's television is narrated by adults.
-The roles of Jake and Isaac are portrayed by real-life brothers Adamo and Franco Bertacchi-Morroni respectively, with Kaizer Akhtar providing the voice of Isaac.

 Production

-The programme cost £1.85m to produce, and was funded by the Irish Film Board and CBeebies.
+The programme cost £1.85 million pounds to produce, and was funded by the Irish Film Board and CBeebies.

 Darrall Macqueen originated the series and produced the animated elements of the programme through JAM Media.
 JAM Media are an Irish animation studio who also made Tilly and Friends.
 Maddy Darrall was quoted by the Metro as gaining inspiration for the show from watching her 7-year-old nephew understanding her 1-year-old son.

-The series is animated by Jam Media in Dublin and the lead writer is Dave Ingham (Charlie and Lola, Koala Brothers).
+The series is animated by JAM Media in Dublin, and the lead writer is Dave Ingham (Charlie and Lola, The Koala Brothers).